Battle of Saint-Malo: The Citadel

 The Citadel was a formidable position.
 It had been constructed by adding interconnected blockhouses to improve the defenses of the Fort de la Cité d'Aleth.
 The thick walls were almost impervious to air attacks and artillery, and it had large quantities of water, food and other supplies.
 The garrison was weakly armed with only 18 or 20 machine guns and a few mortars, but these weapons were skillfully positioned to maximise their effectiveness.
 Macon was aware that it would be difficult to neutralize the Citadel from an early stage in the battle.

 American artillery and Allied aircraft began to attack the Citadel during the assault on Saint-Malo.
 Shortages of ammunition disrupted the artillery bombardments and the air attacks proved ineffective.
 Attempts by an American psychological warfare unit to persuade the Germans to surrender were unsuccessful, and Aulock also rejected entreaties from a captured German chaplain and a female French civilian with whom he had a close relationship.
-His refusal to surrender and the hardline orders he issued led to him being nicknamed the 'mad colonel' by the citadel's garrison.
+His refusal to surrender and the hardline orders he issued led to him being nicknamed the "Mad Colonel" by the citadel's garrison.

 On 11 August, a rifle company from the 329th Infantry Regiment that was reinforced with engineers and three Free French soldiers assaulted the Citadel after it was attacked by medium bombers.
 Some of the troops reached an interior courtyard in the fortification, but withdrew after finding that the bombardment had not breached the main defenses.
-Artillery attacks continued over the next few days, and two specially trained 96-man strong assault groups made another assault on 15 August after medium bombers struck the Citadel again.
+Artillery attacks continued over the next few days, and two specially trained 96-man assault groups made another assault on 15 August after medium bombers struck the Citadel again.
 This attack was repelled by machine gun fire.